SFBB/mcp-mongodb-novel-server/README.md

 - `characters`: Character details
 - `qa`: Question and answer pairs

+For detailed schema information and indexing recommendations, see the [Database Interface Documentation](docs/database_interface.md).

 ## Usage

+### MCP Endpoint

 Send MCP-compliant JSON-RPC requests to the `/mcp` endpoint: